ChihuahuaChain/resources/incidents/burnmech/README.md

 ```

 ## Backup your priv_validator_state.json
-⚠️ Failure to do will most likely result in your node double-signing and being slashed forever ⚠️
+⚠️ Failure to do will most likely result in your node double-signing and being jailed forever (tombstoned) ⚠️

 ```bash